TOAST-DOCS/Compute-Image/en/console-guide.md

 ![[Figure 3 Executing ToastSysprep]](http://static.toastoven.net/prod_infrastructure/compute/sysprep/win_sysprep3.png)

-When Sysprep is completed, Windows instance is automatically closed.
-When Windows instance is confirmed closed, user's Windows image can be created by using [Create Images](./console-guide/#_1).
+When Sysprep is completed, Windows instance is automatically stopped.
+When Windows instance is confirmed stopped, user's Windows image can be created by using [Create Images](./console-guide/#_1).

 ### If the original instance image is dated before August 18, 2020